BV-BRC/BV-BRC-Docs/docroot/system_documentation/system_architecture.rst

 **Workspace API:**

-The Workspace is connected to the rest of the PATRIC tools and website via a programmatic JSON RPC API.
+The Workspace is connected to the rest of the BV-BRC tools and website via a programmatic JSON RPC API.

 The API has 11 commands: